chevah/geck/content/testing.rst

   the code implementing the tests.
   When code fails to speak for itself use inline comments.

-* Avoid including the name of the method under tests.
+* Avoid including the name of the method under test.
 The test method name should already include it.

 * When testing for raised exceptions avoid adding the exception name in